Styling Tips

 Skincare & Makeup Workshop

-Join our online skincare and makeup experts and learn to manage the physical side effects of cancer treatment including discolouration, the loss of eyeborws and lashes and changing skin texture.
+Join our online skincare and makeup experts and learn to manage the physical side effects of cancer treatment including discolouration, the loss of eyebrows and lashes and changing skin texture.
 Connect with others who are going through something similar.

 About this workshop